-Why Predictive Maintenance and Remote Service Tools are the Next Big Thing in the World of HVAC
+Why Predictive Maintenance and Remote Service Tools Are the Next Big Thing in the World of HVAC

 In traditional service contracts, equipment ‘health’ and performance are verified and fine-tuned mainly through pre-scheduled, periodic maintenance check-up routines.
 This is known as a Preventive Maintenance model.
 Manufacturers prescribe a fixed maintenance schedule and, assuming all routines are followed, the customer should expect HVAC performance according to the spec.

-Downsides to the Preventive Maintenance model
+The Downsides to the Preventive Maintenance model

 The problem with this model is that not all environments are ‘born’ equal.
 What works for a clean building area would not necessarily fit a heavy industrial dusty environment.
 Using a formula that addresses the average case can result in doing excessive maintenance activity on less stressed equipment, and vice versa, insufficient maintenance on tougher cases that would be needed to assure optimal operation.